snototter/BasicTinkering/README.md

 # BasicTinkering Library
 A collection of wrapper classes for commonly used electronic components.
-Quite useful for tinkering and keeping Arduino code maintainable.
+Quite useful for tinkering and keeping projects slightly more maintainable.

 Includes wrappers for:
 * `BtButton` - software-debounced push-buttons/triggers.